 Your Questions Around Sexual Orientation Monitoring Answered

-Published: 18 October 2017 Tags: monitoring, nhs, sexual orientation By John Walding
+Published: 18 November 2017 Tags: nhs, sexual orientation, monitoring By John Walding

 LGBT Foundation has played a key role in the recent publication of an Information Standard for monitoring sexual orientation, something that we genuinely see as a game changer in ensuring that health and social care providers can better meet the needs of lesbian, gay and bisexual people across England.